nickbrandt/GitLab/doc/topics/autodevops/stages.md

 reviewers can actually see and interact with code changes as part of the review process.
 Auto Review Apps create a Review App for each branch.

-Auto Review Apps deploy your app to your Kubernetes cluster only.
+Auto Review Apps deploy your application to your Kubernetes cluster only.
 If no cluster is available, no deployment occurs.

 The Review App has a unique URL based on a combination of the project ID, the branch